-Advisory: Concurrent enrollment in Engl 101 or concurrent enrollment in Engl 100A.
+Corequisite: Concurrent enrollment in ENGL 101.

-This support course is designed to assist students in different college writing environments.
-It emphasizes the skills needed for expressing ideas effectively and confidently, whether in sentence, paragraph, or essay form, with attention to grammatical and mechanical aspects of writing.
-NOTE: No grade will be given for this class; student will receive "pass" or "no pass" only.
+This writing lab is designed to support instruction in English 101, offering students further practice and application of the skills needed for expressing ideas effectively and confidently, whether in sentence, paragraph, or essay form.
+NOTE: No letter grade will be given for this course; students will receive only "pass" or "no pass."
 (Credit course not applicable to the associate degree and certificate programs.)
+(AVC)